-The Injury and Violence Prevention program is a component of the Center for Professional Development, Public Health Systems and Partnerships, an integrated department within the Health Policy and Practice Division of APHA.
+The Injury and Violence Prevention program is a component of the Center for Public Health Practice and Professional Development, an integrated department within the Health Policy and Practice Division of APHA.
 This Center is committed to promoting the well-being and education of local, state, national and global residents of the world.
 More specifically, this internship will focus on applying public health practices to injury and violence prevention.
 During the course of the internship, the student will become more familiar with the key issues regarding the burden of injury and violence on the public’s health.
-The intern will work directly with the Public Health Practice Manager within the Center for Professional Development, Public Health Systems and Partnerships.
+The intern will work directly with the Public Health Practice Manager within the center.
+APHA internships are unpaid and located in Washington, DC.

 In general, the intern’s duties are as follows:

 - Update the website with pertinent injury and violence prevention information;

 - Assist with the development of educational materials;

 - Translate research to practice to improve the public’s health.

 - Monitor ongoing and emerging issues relevant to injury and violence prevention;

 - Draft injury and violence prevention fact sheets;

 - Assist with the development of PowerPoint presentations;